Down-set thresholds: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Noga Alon and Jacob Fox for stimulating conversations.
-The second author was supported by NSF grant DMS-2103154.
-The third author was supported by NSF grants CCF-1814409 and DMS-1800521.
+We are grateful to Noga Alon, Jacob Fox, Simon Griffiths, Jeff Kahn and Wojciech Samotij for stimulating conversations.
+The second author was supported by NSF grant DMS-2103154, and the third author was supported by NSF grants CCF-1814409 and DMS-1800521.